 Why we need you

 Without literacy, it’s almost impossible to succeed in school, support your family and contribute to your community.
-Literacy programs across Minnesota rely on volunteers to help adults learn English and gain the skills they need to succeed as workers, family members and citizens.
+Literacy programs across Minnesota rely on thousands of volunteers like you to help adults learn English, earn their GED and gain the skills they need to achieve their goals.

 When adults reach their educational goals, families and communities grow stronger.
 Help make life-changing learning a reality for everyone by becoming a literacy volunteer now.